 The SHICC program, established in 1995, is administered under the provisions of ss.
 40.95, and 230.12 (9), Wis.
 Stats.
 The SHICC program provides certain eligible employees additional sick leave hours at the time of termination that increases the balance available to pay for health insurance premiums.
-The State of Wisconsin, UW System, and certain state authorities, including the UW Hospitals and Clinics Authority, participate in the SHICC program.
+The State of Wisconsin, UW System, and certain state authorities, including the UW Hospitals and Clinics

+Authority, participate in the SHICC program.
 The SHICC program is funded through annual participating employer contributions and investment earnings.
 Employer contribution rates are paid as a percentage of payroll determined by the consulting actuary and approved by the ETF Board.
-For calendar year 2021, the contribution rate for most participating employers was 0.3 percent.
+For calendar year 2022, the contribution rate for most participating employers was 0.1 percent.
+Contribution rates decreased from calendar year 2021 to calendar year 2022.